Former Soviet Union

 Please be aware that Kaplan team representative will contact the recommender as a part of the screening process.

-Applications start on January 6th, 2025, and close on January 26, 2025.
-Interviews will be in February 2025.
+Applications start on May 20th, 2026, and close on June 24, 2026.
+Interviews will be held in July 2026.

 For more information or to have a conversation with us, please contact kaplanleadership@jdc.org